Subscribe to our Newsletter

 Ventrolla renovated a total of 32 previously broken sash windows in the Sir Frederick Mappin Building, improving the condition of the timber windows and reducing draughts.
 The large project has helped to transform the building from a redundant lab that now houses a number of state-of-the-art meeting rooms.

 Bryan Evans from the University of Sheffield Estates said:

 “The renovation has had a huge impact and the building now looks more beautiful than ever.
 Just 20 per cent of the windows had to be replaced, and even these were highly authentic replicas, so we are very pleased.”

 “We went with Ventrolla because they are the market leader in the industry, and our choice was well received when gaining planning permission, due to Ventrolla’s outstanding reputation.”

 Ventrolla offers a bespoke renovation service for timber sliding sash and casement windows, as well as timber doors.
-The company has its central office in Harrogate, North Yorkshire, with additional locations throughout the UK and Ireland.
+The company has its central office in Harrogate, North Yorkshire, with additional locations throughout the UK.